 Our study generated a number of potential recommendations for the focus and design of future research.
 Due to low rates of detection for some species, our analyses had relatively low power for identifying habitat relationships.
 Unfortunately, this is part of the challenge in working with rare and cryptic species, even when sampling units are well-matched to the spatial ecology of the target species and surveys are conducted using protocols that maximize detection (Guillera-Arroita et al., 2010; Mackenzie & Royle, 2005).
 An alternative might be the conditional occupancy method described by Specht et al. (2017), which is potentially more effective at low levels of occupancy and detection, although it would have required many more potential sample sites than used in our study.
 It is also possible that the study design could be further refined to match the ecology of the study system and target species.
 We recommend conducting preliminary research into the specific home range sizes for target species before or during the process of experimental design and potentially focusing surveys on species-specific home range sizes rather than one primary plot size.
 We found that habitat types varied significantly over the 40 acres of a plot, yet the presence of target organisms in a small portion of suitable habitat could have confounded the relationships between occupancy, abundance, and plot-level habitat covariates.
 Especially for extremely rare species such as the Leonard’s skipper, a more spatially focused strategy could produce a more precise picture of specific habitat use.

 We also recommend conducting additional future surveys for target species.
 Repeating surveys may be especially useful for the study of rare species in restoration systems which may not respond to restoration efforts right away.
 The goal of this and other restoration projects is long-term habitat improvement, rather than instantaneous change.
 Measurable effects may take longer, particularly if species are very rare, are ineffective dispersers, or have low fecundity.
 Further, it may take a period of years for important habitat changes to take effect after management activities are conducted.
 A longer time period is likely more appropriate for detecting the types of metapopulation change that are often goals of habitat restoration efforts.
-In addition to providing a more reasonable timeframe for detecting and describing metapopulation dynamics (e.g., colonization, extinction, recruitment, survival, etc.), repeating this type of study with a period of years between surveys (or clusters of surveys) may provide a more reasonable study framework from a cost perspective.
+In addition to providing a more reasonable timeframe for detecting and describing metapopulation dynamics (e.g., colonization, extinction, recruitment, survival), repeating this type of study with a period of years between surveys (or clusters of surveys) may provide a more reasonable study framework from a cost perspective.
 The cost of field surveys for rare species in terms of effort can be prohibitively high, and it is generally beneficial to allocate effort in a cost-effective manner (MacKenzie and Royle 2005).
 For studies with multiple target species, it may be practical to conduct surveys on a staggered timeframe based on the management strategies being used and the ecology of each target species.
 This study provides a baseline upon which further investigation of rare Anoka Sand Plain species population dynamics can be founded, and we hope the information provided here will be useful in further management and restoration efforts

 References